 Whether you are with your family, with kids, a couple or a group of friends, in Sardinia you will find fantastic beaches, bays and sea resorts for every type of summer holiday.
-Alongside the Google Maps link to help you reach the place, we will also mention some great hotels in Sardinia on the beach.
+Alongside the Google Maps link to help you reach the place, we will also mention some great hotels and Sardinia beach resorts.

-One of the most beautiful beaches in Sardinia and one of my favourites, San Giovanni is in the Sinis Peninsula, near Cabras in Oristano province.
+One of the most beautiful beaches in Sardinia and one of my favourites, San Giovanni is in the Sinis Peninsula, near Cabras in Oristano province, one of Sardinia prettiest towns.
 This is possibly the most turquoise water you’ve ever seen.
 The beach is sandy and rocky, the view stunning.
 Great for adults and kids.

 San Giovanni di Sinis beach is along Sardinia’s western coast, great food, fascinating traditional festivals and archaeological sites to visit.
 One of the best and closest is Tharros, a Punic, Phoenician, Roman, Byzantine ancient city.
 The ruins are extremely fascinating and climbing the tower you will have a fantastic view of the Peninsula surrounded by its clear waters.

 The sand of Is Arutas, one of the most beautiful beaches in Sardinia’s Oristano province, looks like rice grains.
 Its pink, green and white quartz pebbles give this seashore the characteristic look that makes it one of the most famous beaches in Sardinia.